MrFoxPro/vite-plugin-toad/README.md

 </a>
 ```

-To use this feature, set `trasnformCssAttribute: true` or use Babel plugin, example with `vite-plugin-solid`:
+To use this feature, set `transformCssAttribute: true` or use Babel plugin, example with `vite-plugin-solid`:
 ```js
 import ViteSolid from "@foxpro/vite-plugin-solid" import BabelPluginCssAttrs from "vite-plugin-toad/babel-plugin-css-attribute"